dwightmulcahy/healthchecker.server/README.md

 #### --config FILE
 Read configuration from FILE.
 FILE defaults to `./config`.

+Read the configuration from FILE.
+FILE defaults to ./config.
-Config file supports files formatted according to Configobj’s unrepr mode (https://configobj.readthedocs.io/en/latest/configobj.html#unrepr-mode).
+Config file supports files formatted according to Configobj's unrepr mode (https://configobj.readthedocs.io/en/latest/configobj.html#unrepr-mode).

 The file should have one option per line in the form of `optionName=value`where the `optionName` is the full option name.
 i.e. `debug=True`.

 #### --help
-Show options available from command line.
+Show options available from the command line.

 ## Health Check State Machine